JiayanL/ludobots/README.md

 There are three kinds of links that extend the design of each creature from 1D to 2D and 3D.
 The core structure of each creature is a 1 dimensional chain of links called the spine.
 Each spine can have 0, 1, or 2 legs attached to its faces, extending its structure into 2D.
 Each leg, in turn can have an optional foot extended below it, which creates the option for the design to turn into 3D.

 **Spine.** Spines are rectangles connected in a 1D chain by revolute, floating, or planar joints through any of the 3 joint axes.
-Each **joint** is relatively positioned at the end of the previous block's x value, in the middle of the y value, and in the middle of each block with respect to height.
+Each **joint** is relatively positioned at the end of the previous block's x value, in the middle of the y value, and in the middle of each respect to height.
 The positions of each joint are also dynamically sized based on the length (in the x direction) of each spine piece to make sure that the blocks do not overlap.
-The positional, size, and joint logic for each joint is encapsulated in the ```python3 link``` class.
+The positional, size, and joint logic for each joint is encapsulated in the ```link``` class.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/76187440/221807087-290633af-40f2-4272-ab6c-527a78138e05.jpeg" height="250" width="500">
 </p>

-**Leg**
+**Leg.** Legs protrude from spines in.
+The logic for the positioning, size, and joint position for each leg is encapsulated in the ```leg``` class.

 **Foot**

 As a result of the architectural decisions, this project can generate 1D, 2D, and 3D structures that can move in all dimensions due to the variability of joint types and joint axes.